ibm-wsc/mq-zos/docs/mp1b.md

     ![MQ Explorer display of message depth on queue](assets/mp1b-8.png "MQ Explorer display of message depth on queue")

-17. Navigate to the SMFDUMP member.
+17. Back in ZQS1.MP1B.JCL, navigate to the SMFDUMP member.
 Once inside, enter ‘submit’ on the command line to execute SMFDUMP JCL.
 The SMFDUMP JCL starts with deleting old tasks, then outputs it in a specified location, in our case, ZQS1.QUEUE.MQSMF.SHRSTRM2.

     ![SMFDUMP JCL](assets/mp1b-9.png "SMFDUMP JCL")